 human geographer and ethnographer writing on

-global China, infrastructure, & resource politics
+global China, infrastructure, and resource politics

 keywords: political ecology, development studies, land and resource politics,